-The Ethical Doctrine of Fighting Terror.
-The purpose of the document is to present principles that constitute a new doctrine within the sphere of military ethics.
-It has been developed on 2005 by a team Professor Asa Kasher and General Amos Yadlin have headed at the Israel Defense Force (IDF) College of National Defense, based on the war between Israeli IDF and Palestinian's terror organizations.
-The current research discusses and analyses principles from within the doctrine which deals with the military actions taking place during the war and its actions in the local population' arena.
-The principles are: the principle of military necessity; the principle of distinction; the principle of military proportionality; the principle of low probabilities; the principle of time span considerations; the principle of professional understanding; the principle of permanent notice; the principle of compensation.
+The Ethical Doctrine for Fighting Terror: The purpose of the study is to present the principles of the military ethics doctrine developed at the National Defense College of the Israel Defense Forces (IDF) in 2005.
+This doctrine, written by a team headed by Professor Asa Kasher and General Amos Yadlin, was intended to guide IDF soldiers engaged in fighting against Palestinian terror organizations.
+The study discusses and analyzes the principles in the doctrine that deal with military actions during war and in particular, actions involving civilian populations: military necessity, distinction, military proportionality, low probabilities, time-span considerations, professional understanding, permanent notice, and compensation.

-The case study analysis of the comparative portion of this dissertation is based on the above doctrine.
+The case-study analysis in the comparative portion of this dissertation is based on that doctrine.

-In addition, this theoretical portion will handle the difficulty of defining the terms "terror" and "guerilla" as there is no universally accepted definition to thee terms.
-A review of numerous existing definitions will be performed (of academic researches, governments and other government entities).
-This dissertation will propose a working definition to each of these terms.
-The organizations that this dissertation studies in the comparative portion are to be categorized as terror organizations and/or guerilla organizations, in accordance these definitions.
+In addition, the theoretical portion will address the difficulty of defining the terms "terror" and "guerrilla," given the lack of a universally accepted definition.
+It will review numerous existing definitions (from academic research, governments, and other government entities).
+This dissertation will propose a working definition for each of these terms, and in the comparative portion, will discuss those groups that should be categorized as terror and/or guerrilla organizations according to these definitions.

-A Definition of Terror

-a type of violent struggle carried out by individuals or organizations, not on behalf of the state, characterized by the deliberate use of violence or the threat to use violence, differing from the military actions common to regular armed forces, against civilians or soldiers who are not on the battle field as they belong to a certain population, in order to instill fear, confusion and uncertainty for the sake of achieving political goals (nationalistic, socio-economical, ideological, religious, and the like)
+The study defines terror as “a type of struggle carried out by individuals or organizations that is not on behalf of the state, that differs from the usual military actions of regular armed forces, and that is characterized by the deliberate use of violence or the threat of violence against civilians or soldiers not on the battle field as they belong to a certain population, in order to sow fear, confusion, and uncertainty for the sake of achieving political goals (nationalistic, socioeconomic, ideological, religious, and the like).”*

-a definition of guerrilla

-the deliberate use of violence, against military and security personnel, for the sake of achieving political goals, by forming military combat units, comprised of civilians and/or soldiers who engage in military tactics
+The dissertation’s definition of guerrilla warfare is “the deliberate use of violence against military and security personnel for the sake of achieving political goals, involving military combat units composed of civilians and/or soldiers who engage in military tactics.”

-The comparative section. four case studies that were chosen as models are democracies that fight the war against terror and guerilla organizations: Sri Lanka fighting the Tamil Tigers (the 4th Tamil-Eelam war); the USA fighting Taliban and Al-Qaeda (the first stage of the "Enduring Freedom" war); Israel fighting Hezbollah (the Second Lebanon War); Israel fighting Hamas (Cast Lead Operation).
-Non of the analyzed states have effective control of the territory in which the war is being fought, so the fighting state, in essence, has no moral responsibility over the local population.
-Furthermore, each state has a different democratic profile as listed in the Democracy Index (2010).
-The index was published by the Economist and it lists 163 countries by the internal democratic structure. the USA is listed at number 17, Israel at 37, and Sri Lanka at 55.
-The examined terror and guerrilla organizations fight from within a different type of territory.
+The comparative section examines four case studies involving democracies fighting a war against terror and guerrilla organizations: Sri Lanka’s fight against the Tamil Tigers in the fourth Tamil-Eelam war; the U.S. battle against the Taliban and Al-Qaeda in the first stage of Operation Enduring Freedom; Israel’s combat against Hezbollah in the Second Lebanon War; and Israel’s fight against Hamas in Operation Cast Lead.
+None of the states analyzed had effective control of the territory in which the war was fought, so in essence, none had moral responsibility for the local population.
+Furthermore, each state has a different democratic profile.
+This is reflected in the 2010 Economist Intelligence Unit’s Democracy Index, which ranks 163 countries by internal democratic structure and places the United States 17th, Israel 37th, and Sri Lanka 55th.
+The terror and guerrilla organizations examined fight from a different type of territory.
 Hamas is a political entity with a governing body.
 Hezbollah operates from within a sovereign state.
-The Tamil Tigers is a separatist organization that enjoys full control and operating leverage in the north–east portion of Sri Lanka.
-The Taliban has control of the majority of Afghanistan where it imposed it's own set of rulls.
-Al-Qaeda is a global organization, with operating cells spread worldwide.
+The Tamil Tigers is a separatist organization that enjoys full control and operating leverage in the northeast of Sri Lanka.
+The Taliban has control of the majority of Afghanistan, where it has imposed its own set of rules.
+Al-Qaeda is a global organization with cells operating throughout the world.